sanky369/make-it-superheavy/README.md

 - Agent 4: "Verify and cross-check passive income success rates and requirements"

-Agents (using Grok-4): Execute specialized research in parallel Synthesis (by Kimi K2): Combines all perspectives into comprehensive guide
+Agents (using Grok-4): Execute specialized research in parallel Synthesis (by Gemini 2.5 Pro): Combines all perspectives into comprehensive guide (up to 65k tokens)
 Output: Saved to outputs/20240115_143025_Complete_Passive_Income.md

 Result: Grok heavy-style comprehensive analysis with auto-saved markdown file